rippletideco/template-rippletide-customer-support/knowledge-base/README.md

 3. **Define Your Tags**: Create tags that match your organization's structure and customer support categories

-4. **Configure Actions**: Define the actual API calls or tools your agent needs to interact with your systems

-5. **Set Your Guardrails**: Add company-specific compliance requirements and behavioral guidelines

-6. **Design Your Flow**: Customize the state_predicate.json to match your customer support workflow
+4. **Design Your Flow**: Customize the state_predicate.json to match your customer support workflow

 ## Running the Setup